openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Issuance Initiation Request {#issuance_initiation_request}

 The Credential Issuer sends the request as a HTTP GET request or a HTTP redirect to the Issuance Initiation Endpoint URL defined in (#client-metadata).
-This request contains a single URI query parameter `issuance_request` that contains a JSON object with the actual request data.
+This request contains a single URI query parameter `credential_offer` that contains an Issuance Initiation object, which is a JSON object with the Issuance Initiation Request parameters.

-This JSON object may contain the following claims:
+Issuance Initiation object may contain the following claims:

 * `issuer`: REQUIRED. the Credential Issuer URL of the Credential Issuer, the Wallet is requested to obtain one or more Credentials from.
 * `credentials`: REQUIRED.
 JSON array, where every entry is a JSON Object or a JSON String.
 If the entry is an object, the object contains the data related to a certain credential type the Wallet MAY request.
 Each object MUST contain a `format` Claim determining the format of the credential to be requested and further parameters characterising the type of the credential to be requested as defined in (#format_profiles).
 If the entry is a string, the string value MUST be one of the `id` values in one of the Supported Credentials Objects in the `credentials_supported` Credential Issuer metadata parameter.
 When processing, the wallet MUST resolve this string value to the respective Supported Credentials Object.